myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-13T02:56:13.790Z
+>
+> But he said he would join remotely if this shows no sign of being resolved.
+If this is true, they may already have a scenario in place

+---

+> Shinya Kato 🤯 @shinyakato.dev 2023-05-13T02:52:15.927Z
+>
+> Does President Biden's participation in the Hiroshima G7 summit next week mean that the US debt ceiling issue has already been resolved with the Republicans?

+---

 > Shinya Kato 🤯 @shinyakato.dev 2023-05-13T01:27:40.665Z
 >
 > Too many to count 😂